Skip to main content

 Student on laptop

-Studying for your PhD in the School of Languages, Cultures and Societies means that you'll become an expert in a specialist area and develop high-quality research skills, which will prepare you for further research projects in addition to pursuing specialist career paths.
+Studying for your PhD in the School of Languages, Cultures and Societies means that you will become an expert in a specialist area of your own choosing and develop high-quality research skills which will prepare you for further research projects in addition to pursuing specialist career paths.

 Structure

-As a postgraduate researcher, you’ll conduct original research work under the guidance of your supervisors.
+As a postgraduate researcher, you’ll conduct original research work under the guidance of a supervisory team.
 You'll have regular meetings to monitor your progress and develop an initial training plan to make sure you are acquiring the appropriate skills for your research.

-For your first year (or 18 months if you are part-time) you'll be enrolled as a provisional postgraduate reseaarcher, you'll develop a detailed research proposal and write a literature review.
-This work is submitted to a panel of examiners who will assess it and provide you with feedback and advice on the progress of your research.
+For your first year (or 18 months if you are part-time) you will be enrolled as a provisional postgraduate researcher.
+During this time you will develop a detailed research proposal, write a literature review and possibly also a sample chapter.
+This work is then submitted to a panel of examiners who will assess it and provide you with feedback and advice on the progress of your research.

-This is called 'transfer' which is an important means of monitoring the progress of your work and assessing whether your proposal has enough weight to be accurately explored through a PhD research path.
+This is called 'transfer'.
+It’s an important means of monitoring the progress of your work and assessing whether your proposal has developed in a way that makes it suitable to be explored through a PhD research path.

-After successful transfer, you'll enrol as a full postgraduate researcher, complete your research and write a thesis of approximately 100,000 words.
+After successful transfer, you will enrol as a full postgraduate researcher, complete your research and write a thesis of a maximum of 100,000 words.
+It’s also possible to pursue a thesis ‘by publication’ and decisions on that route should be taken within your first year of study.

-The degree of Doctor of Philosophy is awarded on the basis of this thesis, and your viva voce, where you'll present and discuss the rationale, methods and findings of your original study with an examining panel.
+The degree of Doctor of Philosophy is awarded on the basis of your thesis and a viva voce (oral) examination where you will present and discuss the rationale, methods and findings of your original study with an examining panel.

 Duration